luben/zstd-jni/README.md

 **Zstd-JNI** uses SBT for building the libary and running the tests.

-The produced JAR does not have any dependencies and embeds the native library.

-The build system depends on Scala and the tests depend on ScalaTest and ScalaCheck.
+The build system depends on Scala and the tests depend on ScalaTest and ScalaCheck but the produced JAR does not have any dependencies.
+It also embeds the native library.